evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 You can choose between 10 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-Soft close are an standard function for the regular doors.
+Soft close are a standard function for the regular doors.

 There is only one roof for this model.
 The standard roof has a large panoramic extending over most of the areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass has an electrochromic function that lets you blend the glass in multiple levels to protect against the sun.